giellalt/dict-sme-nob/2012_dict/00_readme.txt

  Dette gjelder indik. pret.
 1p sg for kontrakteverb og ulikestavelsesverb.

- ==> TO CHECK: they are not in the paradigme at all (because of commenting them out from tag-not-save.regex)
+ ==> TO CHECK: they are not in the paradigme at all (because of commenting them out from tag-not-save.regex): no, because of some Use/NVD-tag that has to be added.

 L_REF
 7. plassering av l_ref: